Ross65536/adc-middleware/README.md

 If there are values for the array sent in the `in` operator the ids **MUST** be matched against the response, otherwise an information leak is created.

+### TSV format

+TSV format is supported for the `POST /v1/rearrangement` endpoint.

+The user's requested fields cannot be nested documents/objects (in the default CSV configuration no rearrangement fields are nested objects).

+TSV support is implemented in the middleware itself by translating JSON to TSV.

 ### Adding OpenID Connect third-party Identity Providers

 1. Login to keycloak's admin panel.